How to Improve Freestyle Stroke

 • Improves distance per stroke.
 Kicking helps you drive through the hand entry, giving you a little extra oomph at the top of the stroke.

 • Promotes good body position.
-A strong kick keeps your body position high, particularly when you are sprinting.
+A strong kick keeps your body position high, particularly when sprinting.

 • Provides stability for the pull.
 Kicking helps you have a stable platform from which you can deliver a crushing pull and recovery.